 At CBD flowers the German law for end users is clear: both purchase and possession of CBD flowers is not allowed.
 The reason for this is in particular that even with a low THC content of the flowers, abuse cannot be ruled out.

-In contrast, the regulation in the scientific and commercial sector is different.
-Flowers made from EU commercial hemp with a THC content of less than 0.2% are legal here.
-The prerequisite is that they exclude abuse for intoxicating purposes.
-This is why CBD flowers are often sold as "original product - not intended for ingestion".
-An original product is a raw material that is used for the extraction of natural products.
-Sellers thus refer to a grey area in the law, which is often a matter of interpretation.
+This is why CBD flowers are often sold as a "primary product - not intended for ingestion".
+A primary product is a raw material that is used to obtain natural products.
+Sellers are thus invoking a grey area in the law, which is often a matter of interpretation.

 Conclusion: